 Budgeting can be a challenge even for the most organized person, but it's certainly less daunting for someone working a steady job.
 That's because a steady job means a steady paycheque, so you can predict exactly how much money you'll have coming in each and every week, or every other week.

 Budgeting for monthly expenses is much easier when you know exactly how much money you have to cover those expenses, but what about people earning an irregular income?
 I’m talking about self-employed contractors, freelancers, and entrepreneurs, plus salespeople, restaurant workers and others whose tips or commissions can vary wildly depending on the day or season.

 If you fall into this category, creating a spending plan or budget may seem like an impossible task.
 However, with a little effort, it’s not so hard—and it can even leave you with some substantial savings!
 Here’s how it works.

-If you’ve found yourself with some extra money, it’s time to decide what to do with that loot.
+If you find yourself with some extra money at the end of the month, it’s time to decide what to do with those extra funds.

 While it might be tempting to spend it, knowing that you experience highs and lows when it comes to your income, your best option is to create a “hill and valley” fund.
 A hill and valley fund is an account you add any extra money to when times are good, and then when things seem a little tight one month, you pull money from this account in order to help make ends meet.
 But do not think of this as your emergency fund!
 That should be budgeted for separately and the ONLY time you withdraw money from your emergency fund is when you encounter an actual emergency, like your car breaking down, you needing to replace your furnace, or an emergency dental procedure.
 The hill and valley fund on the other hand is yours to add to or pull money from as needed based on your fluctuating income.